dannydi12/npmm-server/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/dannydi12/npmm-server/badge)](https://www.codefactor.io/repository/github/dannydi12/npmm-server)

-ThoughtBin allows users to anonymously share and create content on a simple and frictionless micro-platform.
-Think of it as a privacy-centric Twitter with a hint of 4Chan.
+NPMM allows developers to frictionlessly browse and save npm packages.
+Saved packages can then be programmatically installed with our command line interface.
+Imagine the [npmjs.com](https://npmjs.com) website but with a few extra features for ease of use.
+.
 A live demo can be found at [https://npmm.dev/](https://npmm.dev/)

 ## Summary

-This API provides the means to create, delete, and update collections and with those collections you can add npm packages.
+This API provides the means to create, delete, and update collections/packages.

-## Motivation

 ## NPMM CLI

-Make sure to check out our companion CLI that allows you to install your collections from NPMM in your local project: [NPMM CLI](https://github.com/maleckim/npmm-cli).
+Make sure to check out our companion CLI that allows you to install your collections from NPMM in your local project: **[NPMM CLI](https://github.com/maleckim/npmm-cli)**.

 ## Installation